 Artemisia is actually working in an artistic tradition, “Power of Women” (Weibermacht), though she seems to be the only woman artist doing it.
 These images show very powerful women, usually Biblical, sometimes mythological, committing violence against men.
 You can see something of this in Cornelis van Haarlem’s Massacre Of The Innocents (1590) where women are fighting back.

 I love her self portraits the most.
-Her strong, clear gaze here in her Self Portrait as a Lute Player.
+Her strong, clear gaze here in her Self Portrait as Saint Catherine, or as a Lute Player.
 And the most magnificent self-portrait of all time, the Self Portrait as an Allegory of Painting.
 I saw it first at Hampton Court.
 I was not expecting to see it, and it shocked me and I wept with emotion.
 (I have permanent Stendhal Syndrome when it comes to great art)

 Sure not everything Artemisia painted is sexy and violent.
 She lived a long successful life and painted hundreds of thousands of portraits of the great and the good.
 She even worked in London for Queen Henrietta Maria (wife of Charles I).
 According to the National Gallery, there are plenty of undiscovered Artemisias just waiting to be brought into the light.